gohryt/programming-languages-research/TRACERS.md

 ### 12.3.
 OpenTelemetry — The Observability Standard

-OpenTelemetry (OTEL) is the emerging standard for distributed tracing, metrics, and logging across service boundaries.
+OpenTelemetry (OTEL) is the de facto standard for distributed tracing, metrics, and logging across service boundaries.
 It defines:

 - **Traces**: a tree of spans representing the path of a request through a distributed system.
 Each span has a trace ID, span ID, parent span ID, start/end timestamps, attributes (key-value metadata), and events (timestamped log entries within a span).
 - **Context propagation**: trace context (trace ID, span ID, trace flags) is serialized into HTTP headers (W3C Trace Context format: `traceparent: 00-{trace_id}-{span_id}-{flags}`) and propagated across service boundaries.
 Each service extracts the context, creates a child span, and propagates the updated context to downstream calls.